alejoceballos/dumb-keyboard/README.md

 2020) and have been enjoying it.
 There are a set of [motivations](https://styled-components.com/docs/basics#motivation "motivations") in the website that I mostly agree with.

+**NOTE:** For those using IntelliJ IDEA or any other tool from JetBrains that allows working with React, check [IntelliJ IDEA Tips](README.files/IntelliJ-IDEA-tips.md#Styled-Components-Plugin "IntelliJ IDEA Tips") for a cool plugin that adds support to Styled Components.

 So, let's install it!

 ```